datarisk-io/mlops_codex/docs/source/deploying.rst

 Using your model
 ---------------------

-We can use the same :py:class:`neomaril_codex.model.NeomarilModel` instance to call the model.
+We can use the same :py:class:`mlops_codex.model.MLOpsModel` instance to call the model.

 .. code:: python